Consult the meeting schedule for all meeting dates, times and locations.

 Home: Calhoun, GA

-Fox is president of Fox Systems, Inc. He currently sits on the Gordon County College and Career Academy board of directors, the Calhoun Gordon County Development Authority and the Technical College System of Georgia Foundation board.
-He also served as past chairman of the board at Georgia Northwestern Technical College.
-Fox has two children and two grandchildren.
+Fox is president of Fox Systems, Inc. He currently sits on the Technical College System of Georgia Board of Directors, The Gordon County College and Career Academy Board of Directors and the Gordon County Development Authority.
+He previously served on the Technical College System of Georgia Foundation Board and as past chairman of the Board of Directors at Georgia Northwestern Technical College.
+Fox has two daughters and two grandsons.
 He resides in Calhoun.

 Member at Large